consod/connysbrain.eu/docs/programming/editors/zed/zed.md

 ---
-# icon: lucide/square-pen
+title: What is Zed?
 date: 2025-11-29
 ---

-# ZED.DEV Love your editor again
+# Zed.dev Love your editor again

 ## What is Zed?